ray-project/ray/doc/source/train/train.rst

 **Integration with Ray Ecosystem**: Distributed deep learning often comes with a lot of complexity.

-* Use :ref:`Ray Datasets <datasets>` with RaySGD to handle and train on large amounts of data.
+* Use :ref:`Ray Datasets <datasets>` with Ray Train to handle and train on large amounts of data.
-* Use :ref:`Ray Tune <tune-main>` with RaySGD to leverage cutting edge hyperparameter techniques and distribute both your training and tuning.
+* Use :ref:`Ray Tune <tune-main>` with Ray Train to leverage cutting edge hyperparameter techniques and distribute both your training and tuning.
 * You can leverage the :ref:`Ray cluster launcher <cluster-cloud>` to launch autoscaling or spot instance clusters to train your model at scale on any cloud.

 Quick Start
 -----------

-RaySGD abstracts away the complexity of setting up a distributed training system.
+Ray Train abstracts away the complexity of setting up a distributed training system.
 Let's take following simple examples:

 .. tabs::

   .. group-tab:: PyTorch

-    This example shows how you can use RaySGD with PyTorch.
+    This example shows how you can use Ray Train with PyTorch.

     First, set up your dataset and model.